MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 |LinuxDomainName|String|

 ### Parameters for a new service
 The following table lists the parameters available when a new service is created.
-All parameters are optional unless indicated as required.
+All parameters are optional unless indicated.

 |Parameter|Data Type|
 |-------------|-------------|